sidenver/learning2assess/README.md

 test: /fs/clip-psych/shing/umd_reddit_suicidewatch_dataset_v2/crowd/test/postprocess_posts_test_full.jsonl
 ```

-Here is an example to demonstrate the file format:
+Here is an example to demonstrate the file format (in the dataset, this json will be flatten into a single line):

 ```python
 {